 The Chair of the SC, Dr. Janelle Curtis (Canada), summarized the outcomes of the 9th SC meeting and the meetings of its subsidiary bodies (NPFC-2025-SC09-Final Report & NPFC-2025-COM09-IP10) for discussion by the Commission.

 Several Members expressed concern about the status of chub mackerel, with one Member noting the sharp decline in CPUE and catch levels and concerning changes in biological parameters.
-Questions were raised about whether the SC’s recommendation to reduce fishing mortality was adequate given the severity of the observed decline.

-The Chair of TWG-CMSA, Dr. Kazuhiro Oshima (Japan), explained that due to the drastically changing productivity of Chub Mackerel in recent years, they did not provide MSY-related or SPR-related reference points.
+The Chair of TWG-CMSA, Dr. Kazuhiro Oshima (Japan), explained that due to the drastically changing productivity of Chub Mackerel in recent years, they did provide MSY-related and SPR-related reference points, however, those vary over time and are uncertain, therefore they are potentially misleading with respect to stock status.
 He noted that future projections under current fishing mortality showed the stock would decline in future years, which formed the basis for the scientific advice.

 Members discussed structural improvements to the SC’s work, with suggestions for adopting management cycles for different stocks to optimize SC’s capacity, and establishing a peer review system for stock assessment to address methodological challenges like scaling issues.

 On the topic of domestic stock assessments, Members acknowledged their value while emphasizing the need for transparent, collaborative scientific processes.
-Several suggestions were made to improve stock assessment approaches, including developing a formal process for using domestic assessments as interim advice, considering less frequent benchmark assessments with regular updates between them, and standardizing how stock status is presented across species to avoid inconsistencies.
+Several suggestions were made to improve stock assessment approaches, including developing a formal process for using domestic assessments as interim advice.
+For NPFC stock assessments, Members suggested considering less frequent benchmark assessments with regular updates between them, and standardizing how stock status is presented across species to enhance consistencies as much as possible.

-Members expressed broad support for the proposed VME protection measures, particularly the closure of additional areas on Yuryaku Seamount and the incorporation of the translation table for VME indicator corals.
+Members expressed broad support for the VME protection measures proposed by SC09, particularly the closure of additional areas on Yuryaku Seamount and the incorporation of the translation table for VME indicator corals.

-The SC Chair confirmed that the SC had not recommended establishing a regional observer program for pelagic fisheries at this time.
-However, the SC agreed to continue to discuss data needs and data gaps that could be filled by a regional observer program and inform the TCC about progress in these developments.
+The SC Chair confirmed that the discussions at the SC on data needs and gaps that could be possibly addressed through a regional observer program for pelagic fisheries have not been finalized.
+The SC will continue to discuss data needs and data gaps that could be filled by a regional observer program and inform the TCC about progress in these discussions.

 The biological characteristics of pelagic species were discussed, with emphasis on how these stocks reproduce in national waters before migrating to offshore feeding areas.
-Several Members noted that these offshore areas are particularly vulnerable zones for the survival of these resources, which has implications for their conservation and management.
+Several Members noted that both reproduction and feeding areas are particularly vulnerable zones for the survival of these resources, which has implications for their conservation and management.

-The USA gave a statement on high seas bottom fisheries, noting they require unique management approaches given potential impacts on deep-sea vulnerable marine ecosystems.
-They highlighted the importance of updated impact assessments, additional scientific advice on temporary prohibitions or time/area closures, and concerns regarding stocks with no assessments that show indications of overfishing.
-The USA’s full statement is attached as Annex X.
+The USA gave a statement on high seas bottom fisheries.
+The USA’s statement is attached as Annex X.

 The Commission discussed the prioritization of species for stock assessment.
-Some Members suggested that Japanese sardine should be prioritized based on catch levels and effort, while others suggested that neon flying squid should be given priority as it has widespread fishing activities across the Convention Area.
-The Commission agreed to task the SC to continue to work on stock assessments for both neon flying squid and Japanese sardine, with the Small Working Group on Japanese sardine to be upgraded from an informal to a formal working group, initially meeting in a virtual format.
+Some Members suggested that Japanese sardine should be prioritized based on catch levels and effort, while others suggested that neon flying squid should be given priority as it has widespread fishing activities across the Convention Area and is currently not assessed by any Member.
+The Commission agreed to task the SC to continue to work on stock assessments for both neon flying squid and Japanese sardine.

 The Commission also requested the SC to consider the frequency of stock assessments, including the possibility of conducting benchmark assessments less frequently with updates in between, and to explore the potential benefits of a peer review system.